Dre Campbell Farm

 Identification

-Most tent caterpillars build silken tents in tree branches.
-Forest tent caterpillars, however, make silken mats on bark and branches instead of enclosed tents.
+Eastern and Western species build silken tents in tree branches.
+In contrast, forest tent caterpillars form silken mats on bark and branches instead of making enclosed tents.

 As larvae of moths, tent caterpillars feed on trees like cherry, apple, oak, and plum [1].
 If you see webbing in your trees and groups of caterpillars crawling around on the trees, you likely have a tent caterpillar infestation.